colombianfrogs/sounds/docs/species/Centrolene_hybrida.md

 Publicaciones que incorporan sonidos de esta especie:
 <br><br>
-<strong>Mendoza-Henao, A. M., Duarte-Marin, S., CITA Rada, M. </strong> 2021.
+<strong>Mendoza-Henao, A. M., Duarte-Marin, S., and Rada, M. </strong> 2021.
 Advertisement calls of six glassfrog species in the Colombian Andes, and comments on priorities for future research and conservation. <i>Amphibian and Reptile Conservation</i> 15: 156-171.